Post-production meets human connection

-The new building – a former Bristol University townhouse – brings together private editing suites for hire alongside workspace for Films@59’s own team.
-The challenge was to make it feel unmistakably Films@59, while introducing a stronger sense of community and making the most of the building’s Georgian character.
+The new building (a former Bristol University townhouse) brings together private editing suites and bespoke office space for clients, alongside workspace for Films@59’s own team.
+The challenge was to make it feel unmistakably Films@59, while building on the sense of community and making the most of the building’s Georgian character.

 Built for connection

-The brief was all about evolution.
-Films@59 wanted this space to feel consistent with their existing sites, but with more opportunity for people to cross paths – something their other workspaces don’t naturally allow for.
+This was a brief about bringing people together.
+Films@59 wanted this space to feel consistent with their existing sites, but with increased opportunity for people to cross paths.

-We took the core elements of their brand identity and softened them.
-Deep navy tones were lifted with lighter pinks and soft greens, creating a more relaxed, welcoming feel that still feels cohesive with their other locations.
-The result still feels on-brand, but less formal and more suited to shared, day-to-day use.
+We worked with the core elements of their brand identity.
+Deep navy tones were lifted with lighter pinks and soft greens, creating a relaxed, welcoming feel that still feels cohesive with their other locations.
+The result feels on-brand, but informal and suited to shared, day-to-day collaboration.

 The biggest shift came in the shared spaces.
-A much larger breakout area – something missing from previous sites – now acts as the social heart of the building – somewhere editors, producers and clients can step away from their suites and connect more casually.
+A large breakout area acts as the social heart of the building – somewhere editors, producers, staff and clients can step away from their suites and connect more casually.
 Three teapoints – one on each floor – support this, alongside a mix of bookable meeting rooms and focus booths.
 Whether it’s a quick call, a review session or just a change of scene, there’s space to step away from the edit without breaking the flow.

 Supporting production at every stage

 Above, the tone shifts.
-The upper floors are more client-facing, home to a range of post-production suites that vary in size depending on the project.
+The upper floors are more client-facing, home to a range of post-production suites that vary in size.
 It creates a flexible, almost coworking-style setup for production teams, with everything they need under one roof.

 For a workspace like this, performance is key.
 Each production suite is acoustically rated to a high standard, ensuring complete sound separation between spaces.
-Careful detailing within walls, floors and ceilings prevents noise transfer – critical in an environment where even minor disruption can impact work.
+Careful detailing within walls, floors and ceilings prevents noise transfer: critical in an environment where confidentiality is key and even minor disruption can impact work.

 Historic character